Patrick Weil

 constitutional asylum, a specific French protection for "freedom fighters".
 "Firstly, the French office of refugees and stateless (OFPRA) who is in charge of all the demands for asylum, will have to study his application and make a decision.
 If this office reject Snowden’s application, the national court of asylum right and the French council of State would decide on its case in first and then last appeal" (Le Monde, June 5, 2014).

+He was shortlisted for the 2023 Cundill History Prize for The Madman in the White House.

 Other

 In 1992, he received the PhD prize of the National Assembly of France for his PhD work La France et ses étrangers.